Harm's Way (band): History

 Harm's Way released its third studio album Rust through Deathwish on March 10, 2015 and promoted it with a music video for the track "Amongst the Rust."
 Commenting on the band's musical and imagery changes with Rust, Mills said: "We're still locked into these niches in people's minds—you know, meathead tough guy hardcore band, Satan-worshipping death metal band, whatever.
 We see Rust as not just a new musical phase—we're changing up the old logo and taking a different direction with the imagery to try to steer people away from generalizations and assumptions based on stuff that really doesn't represent who we are as people or musicians."
 The album was met with generally positive reviews.
 Writing for Rock Sound, Chris Hidden gave the album an eight-out-of-ten, and said: "This new record finds them in formidable form, with the likes of 'Amongst The Rust' and 'Cancerous Ways' blending the down-tuned riff attack of nu metal with groove-led thrash and the crushing intensity of hardcore to produce a sound that references everyone from Sepultura to Trapped Under Ice."
 Harm's Way began touring in support of Rust with a March/April 2015 North American tour with Code Orange and others, a May/June European tour, the European leg of Deathwish Fest and US headlining tour in July, and touring North American with The Black Dahlia Murder in October.
+In November and December they toured the US with Twitching Tongues and Homewrecker.

+In June 2016, Harms Way toured Europe, and in July they once again took part in the "Life & Death Tour" alongside Terror and Powertrip.
+On December 7, it was announced the band had signed a worldwide deal with Metal Blade Records.

-On 6 December 2017, the band announced their fourth studio album, and Metal Blade Records debut, titled Posthuman.
-The record was set for release on 9 February 2018, and was produced by Will Putney at Graphic Nature Audio.
-After the album release and a February–March US tour, Luca Cimarusti wrote for the Chicago Reader, "...they’ve finally fully realized their fascination with [Godflesh]. ...Posthuman is one of the darkest, heaviest records you’ll hear this year."
+In February 2017, Harms Way supported Every Time I Die on a North American tour alongside Knocked Loose.
+In October and November they supported Soulfly on multiple US dates.
+On December 6, 2017, the band announced their fourth studio album, and Metal Blade Records debut, titled Posthuman.
+The record was set for release on February 9, 2018, and was produced by Will Putney at Graphic Nature Audio.
+Luca Cimarusti wrote for the Chicago Reader, "they've finally fully realized their fascination with [Godflesh]. ...Posthuman is one of the darkest, heaviest records you'll hear this year."
 A year later, Harm's Way released a four-song EP titled PSTHMN featuring industrial remixes of songs from Posthuman.